 Bluewater has perfected the role of running online events.
 It could be a simple meeting that needs an “operator” or producer for admitting attendees, muting speakers, cueing up presentations, and managing breakout sessions.

 Or it may be a slick production of merging presenters and content from different locations with branding, text, and graphics and sharing them in a format that resembles a live TV news program with a chat room and other interactive capabilities.

 Bluewater has also installed large screens, 30 feet wide and 10 feet tall, at their locations in Grand Rapids and the east side of Michigan, to serve as a fully digital backdrop for virtual productions.

-AHC Hospitality, which services three hotels with convention and meeting space in downtown Grand Rapids, has also been preparing for the return to live events, AV Sales Manager Michael Cassell said.
+AHC Hospitality, which services five hotels with convention and meeting space in downtown Grand Rapids, also prepared for the return to live events, AV Sales Manager Michael Cassell said.

-They have always had the capability to create hybrid events in various forms—from simple to complex, Cassell said, but they are now ensuring they have enough equipment to handle an expected increase in demand and keeping tabs on new technologies being developed.
+They have always had the capability to create hybrid events in various forms—from simple to complex, Cassell said, but they have also ensured that they had enough equipment to handle the expected increase in demand and keeping tabs on new technologies being developed.

-And protocols are in place for sanitizing high-touch surfaces and electronic equipment before and after each event and during every break.
+Protocols remain in place for sanitizing high-touch surfaces and electronic equipment before and after each event.

 The Grand Rapids downtown convention campus can also include virtual components.

 Cassell and Schoeneberger also anticipated a growth in the virtual space that goes beyond simple conference calls or webinars: Creating a virtual, 3-D experience in the form of an online campus or convention center with highly stylized graphics.